sap-tutorials/btp-dev-guidance/tutorials/add-authorization/add-authorization.md

     </dependency>
     ```

 2. Now, we can add the mock users to the application's configuration.
 As with any other Spring Boot application, the configuration can be done in the application's **application.yaml** file.
-In our case, it is the file **srv/src/main/resources/application.yaml**.
+In our case, it's the file **srv/src/main/resources/application.yaml**.
 Add the following content to this file:

     ```yaml